Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                           ALTERNATIVES WITH SIMULAR BLOCKING APPROACH When you want a common use well maintained small blocklist, you can also use Disconnect's Simple Ad-filter or Peter Low's blocklist.
-These lists also aim to block adnetworks in stead of adsvertismens on websites (that is why they only have over 3000 blacklisted URL's).
+These lists also aim to block adnetworks instead of adsvertismens on websites (that is why they only have over 3000 blacklisted URL's).

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
 I will correct the issue as soon as possible.